platformatic/platformatic/docs/runtime/configuration.md

   }
   ```

-Note that IDP stands for Identity Provider, and its token url is the URL that will be called to generate a new
+It's important to note that `IDP` stands for Identity Provider, and its token `url` is the URL that will be called to generate a new token.
-token.

 ### `metrics`